apitoolkit/apitoolkit-landing/docs/sdks/index.md

 # SDK Guides

-In these guides, we will show you how to integrate with APItoolkit using our 17+ platform SDKs in different programming languages and frameworks.
+In these guides, you will learn how to integrate with APItoolkit using any of our 17+ platform SDKs in different programming languages and frameworks.
 Kindly select your preferred programming language below to get started.

 ```=html
 <div id="sdk-images" class="mt-8 grid grid-cols-1 md:grid-cols-4 lg:grid-cols-4 gap-8 text-center items-center align-center">